 Banana bread is as delicious as it smells and this easy banana bread recipe will have your tastebuds salivating while it’s still baking in the oven.
 A slice of moist, warm banana bread fresh from the oven with a little butter on makes a great snack, breakfast food, or treat.

 - Preheat your oven to 350 degrees and prepare a loaf pan by spraying it with nonstick cooking spray and lightly dusting it with flour.
 This will help your loaf to not stick to the pan when baking.
-You can also use Baker’s Joy cooking spray, it has flour built-in, saving you one step and a little mess.
+You can also use Baker’s Joy (affiliate link) cooking spray, it has flour built-in, saving you one step and a little mess.

 - In a large bowl, combine your melted butter and mashed bananas using a large wooden spoon.